rdallman/goserver/README.md

 # A Go HTTP Server to write Home about

-If you haven't already and you're even somewhat unfamiliar with Go, I'd recommend to first tackle my first tutorial at
+If you haven't already and you're even somewhat unfamiliar with Go, I'd recommend to first tackle my tutorial at
 <http://github.com/rdallman/gofirst>.
 A lot of setting up Go is covered there,
-and is actually needed to finish this tutorial.
+and it is actually recommended in order to complete this tutorial.

 ### go get it (if you haven't)